John Lindsay (Royal Navy officer): Early life

-He was born John Lindsay in 1737 to Sir Alexander Lindsay, 3rd Baronet of Evelix (near Dornoch in Easter Ross) and Amelia Murray, daughter of David Murray, 5th Viscount of Stormont.
+John Lindsay was born in 1737 to Sir Alexander Lindsay, 3rd Baronet of Evelix (near Dornoch in Easter Ross) and Amelia Murray, daughter of David Murray, 5th Viscount of Stormont.
 His mother was sister to William Murray, 1st Earl of Mansfield.
 His sister Margaret Lindsay was tutored in painting by Allan Ramsay.
 In 1752 she eloped and married him as his second wife.
 Her parents became alienated from her by the marriage, which they disapproved.
 Her brother John remained loyal to her until her death in 1782.